AghilasClipher/jeu_drapeau/README.md

-# jeu_drapeau
-Repository for my web project: a flag game with a map !
+# My First Web Project: making a flag game with a map !